-Are you having trouble falling and/or staying asleep?
-When it comes to getting a good night’s rest, those of us who have trouble will try anything.
-Sedatives, be they herbal or pharmaceutical, offer short term symptomatic relief at best.
+Do you have trouble falling or staying asleep?
+When it comes to a good night’s rest, those of us who have trouble will try anything.
+However, you should be aware that sedatives, herbal or pharmaceutical, offer short-term symptomatic relief at best.

-The most common theory relating to sleep issues is that excessive energy makes it difficult to settle down and get to sleep.
+The most common theory relating to sleep issues is that excessive mental energy makes it difficult to settle down.
 On the surface, this makes sense.
-But clinically, it turns out it has limited effectiveness.
+But clinically, it turns out this theory has limited effectiveness.

-Read on as I explore the Ayurvedic science of sleep troubles, and offer some very practical solutions.
+Read on as I explore the Ayurvedic science of sleep troubles and offer some practical solutions.

 Are You Exhausted?